PabluskiNC/secret-santa/README.md

 Copy and modify a new config file, like `2021/2021-config.yml`, for example.

-Edit participants and "don't send" config based on email responses from the famdam this year.
+Edit participants, "dont pair", and "don't repeat" config based on email responses this year.

 Edit the email template if that seems fun!